akpw/mktxp/README.md

 ## Getting started
 After installing MKTXP, you need to edit its main configuration file.
-The easiest way to do it is to run:
+The easiest way to do it is via:
 ```
 mktxp edit

 ```

-This open the file in your default system editor.
-In case you'd prefer to use a different editor, just run the edit command with its optional `-ed` parameter e.g.:
+This opens the file in your default system editor.
+In case you prefer a different editor, just run the ```edit``` command with its optional `-ed` parameter e.g.:
 ```
 mktxp edit -ed nano

 ```

-The configuration file comes with a sample configuration, to make it easy for you to copy / edit parameters as needed.
+The configuration file comes with a sample configuration, making it easy to copy / edit parameters as needed:

 ```
 [Sample-Router]